 Dinitrotoluene (a.k.a.
 DNT) refers to a group of isomers produced by dinitration of toluene.
 The 2,4- and 2,6 isomers are obtained in greater quantities from this reaction, with concentrations of 75 wt% and 19 wt%, respectively.
 The dinitrotoluenes are carcinogenic and a moderate fire and explosion hazard when exposed to heat or flame.
 2,4-Dinitrotoluene is an intermediate used in the manufacture of toluene diisocyanate (TDI) and dyestuffs.
 Dinitrotoluene is also used as the precursor of trinitrotoluene (TNT), a common explosive.

-Intratec offers professional, easy-to-understand reports examining Dinitrotoluene production.
+Intratec offers professional, easy-to-understand reports examining Dinitrotoluene production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).